contentful/extensions/README.md

 If you don't know what UI Extensions are or how to use them, please refer to our [documentation](https://www.contentful.com/developers/docs/extensibility/ui-extensions/).

-## Sections
-- [UI extension examples](#ui-extension-examples) is a curated list of common problems solvable with an extension.
-- In [core field editor extensions](#core-field-editor-extensions) you will find code of some of our core editor components.
-- [Resources](#resources) offers a collection of useful links.

 ## UI extension examples

 We are offering a currated list of UI Extension examples under [samples](./samples) which demonstrate many popular use cases such as working with digital asset management, talking to third party APIs, doing OAuth or trigger builds.